tconbeer/harlequin/src/harlequin/components/help_screen.md

 - shift+tab: Dedent the selected line(s) to the next tab stop.
 - shift+delete: Delete the current line.

+#### Using Autocomplete

+*With the autocomplete list open:*
+- up,down,PgUp,PgDn: Select a different item in the list.
+- tab,enter: Place the current selection in the Query Editor.
+- escape: Dismiss the autocomplete list.

 #### Moving the Cursor

 - up,down,left,right: Move the cursor one position.